 Call Costs and Contact Hours

 The DVLA helplines operate using 03 contact numbers meaning that you will be charged the same standard per-minute rate as any other local call that is made from a UK mobile or landline telephone.
 However, you may be able to contact a representative from the government body for free if you are using any inclusive free minutes that have been offered by your service provider as part of your monthly tariff deal.
+The alternative 0870 helpline is charged at 13p per minute plus an access charge which depends on your specific network, however free minutes cannot be used to call this helpline for free.
 The DVLA is available to be contacted during opening hours 8am-7pm, Monday to Friday and 8am-2pm on Saturdays.

 Useful DVLA Contact Numbers – at a glance

 |Vehicle Registration and Tax||0300 790 6802||8am-7pm Monday to Friday, and 8am-2pm on Saturdays|

 |Driving Licence Enquiries||0300 790 6801||8am-7pm Monday to Friday, and 8am-2pm on Saturdays|